robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "You said that last night on the way to the hospital."

-"I just— I don't want to make a big thing of it, Celeste."
+"I just —  I don't want to make a big thing of it, Celeste."

 "Silly girl, an infection is a big thing!"